-I had driven to Chillicothe and had entered a room located in a branch of a college.
+I had driven to Chillicothe, Ohio and had entered a room located in a branch of a college.
 After I sat down, the room gradually began filling up with people.
 A movie was being shown in the front of the room.
 On the walls were a number of paintings, most of which seemed to portray Walt Disney characters such as Mickey Mouse and Donald Duck.

 On one wall close to me was hanging a large bed spread.
 Whoever had painted the paintings had also painted what appeared to be a cartoon on the back of the bedspread.
 The paintings were quite well-done; some local artist had probably executed them.

 Some young attractive shapely college were girls in the room.
 I might try to pick one of them up; but they just seemed much to young for me.
 It seemed amazing that I should be so old that even college girls were too young for me.

 I thought about where I could find women who would be more appropriate for me.
 The type of career woman who lived in Dallas, Texas would be more fitting.

 I was sitting in a chair with the aisle to my right.
 A man (about 35 years old) sat down in the chair to my left.
 He was large-boned but didn't appear to be overweight.
 He was wearing a plaid shirt and seemed a bit dirty, as if he had been working on a farm and had just come from there.
 Finally he turned to me and said something in French.
 I didn't understand exactly what he had said, but responded to him in French.